viniciusvdias/hugo-personal-page/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. student in the Computer Science Department (DCC) at Federal University of Minas Gerais (UFMG), Brazil.
+I am a Ph.D. student in the Computer Science Department (DCC) at Universidade Federal de Minas Gerais (UFMG), Brazil.
+I am also a lecturer in the Computer and Systems Department (DECSI) at Universidade Federal de Ouro Preto.
 Before that I received my M.Sc. at the same institution.
-And before that I received my B.Sc. in Computer Science from Federal University of Uberlândia (UFU), Brazil.
+And before that I received my B.Sc. in Computer Science from Universidade Federal de Uberlândia (UFU), Brazil.